kristis35/webapp/README.md

 Welcome to the ACT Webapp!

-To start developing, run 'yarn start' in the terminal.
+To start developing run 'yarn start' in the terminal.
 Happy development!